Quick Start

 • Add Customization: Include additional parameters (like return urls, expiry time, or custom fields) to tailor the payment page.

-• Go Live: Once you’ve tested successfully in your environment, swap to production credentials if applicable.
+• Go Live: Once you've tested successfully in your environment, swap to your production credentials when ready to go live.